tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 ---
 This is another post in a series on [Resilience4j](https://resilience4j.readme.io/) with Spring Boot.
 Resilience4j provides common resilience patterns that can be used with Spring Boot.
 In this post I am interested in the [Rate Limiter](https://resilience4j.readme.io/docs/ratelimiter) pattern.

-A rate limiter controls how much work a service is willing to accept over a period of time.
+A rate limiter controls how much work a service is willing to accept within a time window.
 Instead of letting every caller push unlimited traffic, the service defines a quota and rejects requests once that quota has been used.

 This prototype uses two Spring Boot services: